sestaton/archive2itunes/README.md

 **ABOUT**

-I love [archive.org](archive.org) for listening to live shows, and one thing that I've always wanted was a simple way to add a show to my iTunes library (without manually downloading the files, opening iTunes, etc.).
+I love listening to live shows on [archive.org](archive.org), and one thing that I've always wanted was a simple way to add a show to my iTunes library.
+You can download the show and add them manually, but sometimes it would be nice to add a show without having to manually extract the files and open iTunes.

 That's what this script does, it takes a URL as an argument and adds that show to your iTunes library as an album.

 **USAGE**